LCCZK/IEL/final_report/1_Analysis.md

 I am able to demonstrate how I have actively developed my critical understanding of the topic of my SLICC.

+All SLICC Learning Outcomes will focus on analysis which is the ability to break something down into separate aspects to increase understanding.
+However, Learning Outcome 1 has a primary focus on this and the topic you have chosen to investigate throughout your experience.

 ## What?
 <!--
 In your own words, what are you focusing on for this learning outcome?
 Make this as specific as possible.
 How does this differ from what you expected in your Proposal?